ltirrell/t4/CONTRIBUTING.md

 $ pytest
 ```

-When your branch is ready, run 'tox' (single) or 'detox' (concurrent) to test a new install.
-   'detox  --refresh'   will reset the environment it creates, for testing dependencies etc.
+When your branch is ready, you may run `tox` or `detox` to test a new install.
+To additionally test dependencies use `detox --refresh`, which will reset the environment it creates.

+## Local catalog development
+### Environment

 ## License